avniproject/avni-website/src/pages/blog/2023-07-18-Udaipur-Sprint-Vedant.md

 ## _khamma Ghani !!_

-It was my first-time experience being part of Sprint after my joining.
+It was my first-time experience being part of a team offsite Sprint after joining Avni.
 I am very grateful to the organizer for conducting this kind of program.

 ## Getting to Know My Teammates Better

-First, we arranged a team bonding session __'A day in the life of everyone'__.
-In this session, all team members describe their whole day in brief.
-From this session, I was able to discover each other's strengths and skills.
-It creates a friendly and inclusive atmosphere.
+The very first, session was a team bonding session __'A day in the life of everyone'__.
+In this session, all team members described their daily routine in brief.
+From this session, I was able to discover each participant's strengths and skills.
+It paved the way for a friendly and inclusive atmosphere in the future.

 ![Avni Team](/img/2023-07-18-Udaipur-Sprint-Vedant/avni-team.jpeg)

-## Working of Avni
+## Avni Functionalities

-It was arranged by a senior team member.
-They gave a brief understanding of the Product and other tools and technology we used.
-It was a good and very informative session and helped me to understand.
+This session was arranged by a senior team member.
+They gave a brief explanation of the functionalities of the Product and the tools and technology we used.
+It was a very informative session and helped me to understand the working of Avni.

 ![Pairing](/img/2023-07-18-Udaipur-Sprint-Vedant/pairing.jpeg)

 ## Field Visit

-I visited ngo called __Aajeevika Bureau__ with my fellow teammates.
-It was my first-time experience knowing how NGOs are working at the ground level.
+I visited an NGO called __Aajeevika Bureau__ with my teammates.
+It was my first experience with an NGO.
+It helped me to understand the workings at the ground level and how Avni will help.

 ![Aajeevika Bureau Helpline](/img/2023-07-18-Udaipur-Sprint-Vedant/ajeevika.jpeg)

 ## Fun Activities and Place Visit

-From the start to the end of the sprint session, we had some fun activities.
-It gives a lot of joy and happiness.
-As We are coming from different states and different cultures, It gives respect, empathy, and sensitivity toward others.
+Before each session of the sprint, we had fun activities.
+These activities created a joyful atmosphere.
+I was particularly happy to learn the languages and food habits of the culturally diverse participants.
+Overall I believe we gained respect, empathy, and sensitivity toward each other.

 ![Lake Pichola](/img/2023-07-18-Udaipur-Sprint-Vedant/lake-pichola.jpeg)